Sound Movements

 k

 These Solo Letter Sounds are challenging to pronounce and are often taught incorrectly.
-The letter “q” is almost always followed by a silent “u”, teach /qu/ as it’s Solo Letter Sound.
+The letter “q” is almost always followed by a silent “u,” so we teach “qu” with the Solo Letter Sounds.

 -